jamesfinley/Resume/src/content/resume/resume.md

 **WWT/Asynchrony** - Lead UX Frontend Engineer
 : Over the span of five years, I led dynamic teams in delivering innovative solutions for clients across diverse sectors, including banking, communications, utilities, education, and medical technologies.
 My expertise lies in leveraging modern frontend frameworks such as React and Angular, along with CMS software like Craft CMS.
 My unwavering focus on user experience ensures lightning-fast interfaces, highly accessible applications, and delightful interactions with every tap.
 : Asynchrony practiced two distinct things with fervor: pair programming and test-driven development.
 At Asynchrony, I learned and honed my understanding of unit test-driven development and end-to-end testing with Selenium and Cypress.
 Write a test, write the passing code, refactor the code.
 This lead to all but one of my projects having 100% test coverage, including over everything from APIs, React API fetching, application logic, and UI components.
 You can call me a true believer.
+: The last project I worked on was a PHP-based CMS-driven marketing site.
+I delivered multiple custom, PHP plugins for our client to allow customers to find and contact local clinics while making it painless for our customers to enter and update their information.
 : **Skills used**
 	- React
 	- Angular